2014 Hong Kong class boycott campaign: Aftermaths

 After the raid on the Civic Square, HKFS announced they would continue the assembly and called up more people to join them.
 HKFS indicated that 50,000 participants were at the assembly at night (excluding those counter-enclosing the venue from the outside).
 Later, police arrested the host of the assembly and cleared the stage.

-Overnight, riot police was deployed and the protesters blocked the roads to stop the reinforcement of the police from reaching the Central Government Offices.
+Overnight, riot police were deployed as protesters blocked the roads to stop police reinforcements from reaching the Central Government Offices.
 Police used peppar spray, against which the protesters defended themselves with umbrellas.
 Umbrella would later become a symbol of the occupation protest.
 Police surrounded the Civic Square not to allow any protesters to enter or exit it.

 By 1pm, Police cleared the Civic Square and arrested protesters occupying there, including Leung Kwok-hung, legislator and chairman of the League of Social Democrats, Alex Chow and Lester Shum, Secretary-General and Deputy Secretary-General of HKFS.
 Altogether, 61 protesters were arrested for forcible entry into government premises and unlawful assembly.

 At night, HKFS and Scholarism organised another assembly.
 Having declared the assembly unlawful, police blockaded Exit A of Admiralty MTR station and bridges outside the Central Office Complex until the size of the crowd caused the police to lift the blockade.

 At 1:30 am, 28 September, Benny Tai, co-initiator of the Occupy Central with Love and Peace movement, declared the official launch of the "Occupy Central" campaign.
 In the afternoon, as more and more people flooded to Admiralty in support of the students, the police completely blockaded the access to the government headquarters.
 Later, the protesters began to occupy Harcourt Road which police responded by using tear gas, triggering widespread occupations at Admiralty, Mong Kok and Causeway Bay.

 The federation later disclosed that it had spent HK$332,000 ($42,500) to finance the boycott activities.